FIRE AND VARIOUS SAFETY INFORMATION

 FIRE SAFETY TIPS

-More than 4,000 Americans die each year in fires and approximately 25,000 are injured.
-An overwhelming number of fires occur in the home.
+More than 3,500 Americans die each year in fires and approximately 25,000 are injured.
+Since 2008, data shows a 4% increase in fire fatalities in our country.
+The majority of fires occur in the home.
 There are time-tested ways to prevent and survive a fire.
 It’s not a question of luck.
 It’s a matter of planning ahead.
 Every home should have at least one working smoke alarm.